- Bladder or bowel incontinence

 If your elderly loved one is living with back or neck pain and at-home remedies haven’t provided sufficient relief, it’s important that he or she promptly seeks treatment.
 Failing to treat back and neck pain can aggravate the underlying condition and lead to the development of additional issues.
 Leaving a herniated disc untreated, for instance, can result in permanent nerve damage.
 Plus, living with chronic pain can make it difficult to sleep, cause depression, and lead to an overall decrease in quality of life.

 Luckily, thanks to DispatchHealth, arranging treatment for your elderly loved one’s back and neck pain is easy.
-Contact us today to request care—you can reach us over the phone, via our mobile app, or through our website.
+Contact us today to request care for non-life-threatening conditions—you can reach us over the phone, via our mobile app, or through our website.